sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/index.md

 ## Configuration Process

-To ensure maximum compatibility, platform integrity, and security, SailPoint has instantiated a review process to ensure that any submitted Cloud Rules meet SailPoint requirements and that they do not contain code that can harm the system.
+To ensure maximum compatibility, platform integrity, and security, SailPoint has instantiated a review process to ensure that any submitted Cloud Rules meet SailPoint requirements and do not contain code that can harm the system.
 The review process also checks the rules to verify their intended purposes and use cases.

 In this process, SailPoint does _not check_ whether the rule executes correctly or verify that it works as expected to deliver specific outcomes.
 The review is merely an integrity check on the rule itself.

-## Submitting for Rule Review
+## Submit for Rule Review

-To submit your Cloud Rule for review, approval, and inclusion in the SailPoint platform, submit them with [SailPoint Professional Services](https://www.sailpoint.com/services/professional/).
+To submit your Cloud Rule for review, approval, and inclusion in the SailPoint platform, submit it with [SailPoint Professional Services](https://www.sailpoint.com/services/professional/).
 If you need help writing and testing rules, Professional Services can help you with that process as well.
-Make sure your contact information is up to date, in case the review team needs to contact you.
+Make sure your contact information is up to date so the review team can contact you if they need to.

 ## Review Guidelines